RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 For CAs that issue certificates under id-fpki-common-high, the audit log must be reviewed at least once every month.
 For CAs that do not issue certificates under id-fpki-common-high, the audit log must be reviewed at least once every two months.
+KRS audit log processing frequency shall align with the CA audit log processing frequency described above.

 Such reviews may be performed manually or by an automated process, and must include verification that the logs have not been tampered with, an inspection of log entries, and a root cause analysis for any alerts or irregularities.
-A statistically significant portion of the security audit data generated by the CA since the last review must be examined.
+A statistically significant portion of the security audit data generated by the CA or KRS since the last review must be examined.
-This amount will be described in the CPS.
+This amount will be described in the CPS or KRPS.

+All KED audit records of unsuccessful key recoveries must be analyzed to determine the cause and to ensure that the KRS is operating correctly and securely, and is not vulnerable to hacking or unauthorized use.
+The objective of audit log reconciliation is to ensure that all actions are being made by authorized parties and for legitimate reasons.
 All significant events must be explained in an audit log summary.
 Actions taken as a result of these reviews must be documented.